Beautiful, Decorative, and Sometimes Crude: Illuminated Manuscripts and Marginalia

 There are also numerous images often found in the margins of illuminated manuscripts that may seem rather bizarre to modern viewers.
 These are called marginalia and have been likened to “doodling” on the edge of a page.
-Some examples of odd marginalia include: knights battling snails, an army of foxes besieging a city of monkeys, and penis trees.

-One example of a bizarre character visible in the marginalia of the Gorleston Psalter (14th Century). ( Public Domain )
+Another example of a bizarre character visible in the marginalia of the Gorleston Psalter (14th Century). ( Public Domain )

 Barber, P., 2015.
 A Brief History of Illuminated Manuscripts.
 [Online]